-- Wound infection: we do everything we can to avoid this but an infection might still happen.
-If your wound becomes increasingly red or swollen after your surgery, please contact your GP or speak to your surgical team. - Bleeding: if this happens during your surgery, we will do our best to stop it as soon as possible.
-However, some oozing could still happen after your surgery.
-For more information on what to do if your wound continues to bleed at home, see the advice on page 10. - Deep vein thrombosis (DVT) and/or pulmonary embolism (PE).
+- Infection: we do everything we can to avoid this but an infection might still happen.
+If your wound becomes increasingly red or swollen after your surgery, please contact your GP or your surgical team for advice as soon as possible. - Bleeding: we will do our best to stop this as soon as possible, but some oozing may happen after your surgery. - Deep vein thrombosis (DVT) and/or pulmonary embolism (PE).
 These are blood clots which form in the blood stream and can be serious conditions.
 Compression stockings and other measures might be taken by the hospital to avoid them.
 For more information, please ask a member of staff for a copy of the Trust's DVT or PE leaflets available through the Trust web site www.ekhuft.nhs.uk/patientinformation

 - Soft tissue (nerve/tendon/blood vessel) injury could happen during surgery.
-If this happens, your surgeon will try to deal with it during your operation and it will be discussed with you after your surgery. - Continued pain and Chronic Regional Pain Syndrome (CRPS).
-CRPS is a condition where a person has persistent, severe, and debilitating pain.
+We will try our best to avoid any damage. - Continued pain and Chronic Regional Pain Syndrome (CRPS).
+This is a condition where a person feels persistent, severe, and debilitating pain.
 Although most cases of CRPS are triggered by an injury, the resulting pain is much more severe and long-lasting than normal. - Stiffness/loss of movement that may cause frozen shoulder (your shoulder is painful and stiff for up to several months beyond the usual period expected for the stiffness to recover from a simple procedure).
-This could be avoided or improved if you take adequate pain relief and do the exercises listed at the end of this leaflet as your pain permits. - Numbness/tingling in your arm.
-It is normal to have some numbness around the surgery area for few months, but it should improve as you recover. - Fracture to the bones (humerus and shoulder blade) surrounding your shoulder joint. - Dislocation is when the artificial ball comes out of the socket after a replacement surgery.
-If this happens, you should go to the Emergency Department. - Loosening and/or wear of the replacement components can happen after your surgery; this is usually a long-term complication. - The surgery may not be successful.
+This could be avoided or improved if you take adequate pain relief and do the exercises listed at the end of this leaflet as your pain allows. - Numbness/tingling in your arm; this should resolve itself after a few months.
+We advise you to speak to your surgeon at your follow-up clinic appointment. - Fracture to the bones (humerus and shoulder blade) surrounding your shoulder joint. - Dislocation is when the artificial ball comes out of the socket after a replacement surgery.
+If this happens, you should go to the Emergency Department. - Loosening and/or wear of the replacement components can happen after your surgery; this is usually is a long-term complication. - The surgery may not be successful.
 If your surgeon is unable to complete your surgery successfully or the implants fail, other options or further treatment can be discussed after your surgery.
-This could lead to further surgery.
+This could lead to further surgery. - Over time the prosthesis could erode and damage the bone stock.
+You will be followed up each year to check on the progress of your artificial joint and prevent this from happening.